graemefox/MEGASAT_MplotR_mod/README.md

 <br><br>
 Modified version is run as the same way as the original.
 <br><br>

-Above: Plot generated using the original Mplot.R script.
-Below: Plot generated using this modified Mplot.R script.
-The increased number of bins reflect every fragment length detected for this marker.
 <img align="left" width="586" height="412" src=megasat_old.png><img align="left" width="586" height="412" src=megasat_new.png>

-<br><br>